 Another objection I had was about using the screw chuck.
 I realize I have developed a dislike for it for bowls and such because in my mind they pose a big risk of having an open hole at the bottom of the bowl.
 At the very least, they require a lot of wood to remain there, which might not make for a good geometry.

 But here, it makes sense for multiple reasons.
 For starters, what I had in mind would be a lot higher than wide, thus the added weight at the bottom would come in handy to keep it from toppling.
 But on this project, the screw chuck also saved some wood because using any other kind of chuck usually requires a section to be parted off.
 Yes, I know there are chucks that use a recess to hold the workpiece, but I am not there yet at this point.

-Thanks for checking out my site.
-Feel free to look around and check out my other woodturning project.
+If ou enjoyed this feel free to look around and check out my other woodturning project.
+If you like what you see subscribe to my newsletter below so you don’t miss any new releases.
 And as always, remember to Be Inspired!

 Thank you for subscribing!